PSYCHOLOGY TEAM

 Cynthia Ehrhorn, MS, CCC-SLP, Speech Language Pathologist

-Cynthia is a pediatric speech-language pathologist who enjoys working collaboratively with teachers and specialists to serve students in academic settings.
+Cynthia is a Speech Language Pathologist who enjoys working collaboratively with teachers and specialists to serve students in academic settings.
 She makes staying current with research and treatment techniques a priority, and has a special interest in childhood neurological and developmental disorders.